eliasbagley/eliasbagley.github.io/_posts/2017-02-07-changing-mac-address.markdown

 Some reasons you might want to change your MAC address include bypassing WiFi paywalls, and for privacy reasons so that routers can't track your computer/network interface between visits.
 Just incase you forgot your tinfoil hat at home.

-Anyways, here's a simple script you can use to automate the process:
+Anyways, here's a simple script you can use to automate the process for OSX:

 ```bash
 #!/bin/sh